IzzatHomsi/TENANTRA-New/MERGED_TASK_LIST.md

 *   **Agent Security:**
     *   Attempt to access an agent-facing endpoint (e.g., for configuration) without a valid `X-Agent-Token`.
 Verify the request is denied.
     *   Use the new enrollment flow to generate a single-use token, have a new agent use it to enroll, and verify the agent receives a persistent API token.
+    *   Inspect the database to confirm that agent tokens are stored as hashes, not plaintext.

 ---